AnneW563/AnneW563.github.io/content/projects/cyclistic_report.md

 of riders.
 There were also differences in the lengths of the rides and the stations which were most used.
 I also looked at variations in the number and length of rides across the year, but these were very similar for both groups of riders.
-These differences suggest that more of the rides made by casual riders were for leisure than is the case for rides made by members, which were more likely to be for commuting.
+The differences suggest that more of the rides made by casual riders are for leisure, whereas for members they are more likely to be for commuting.

 ### Number of trips by day of week